Turbo Takeaways

 How To Minimize Buy Now Pay Later Risks

-Ideally, you should only purchase items that you’re able to pay for upfront because it helps you avoid debt and keep track of payments.
-But if you can’t do that, it’s important to compare your options and shop around.
-While there are several buy now, pay later risks, you can follow the tips listed below to minimize the downsides.
+Ideally, you should only purchase items you can pay for upfront to avoid debt and keep track of payments.
+But if you can’t do that, it’s important to compare your options and shop around before starting a BNPL plan.

 Read the Fine Print

 Before you take on a BNPL loan, be sure to read the fine print.
 Even if the transaction has a 0% interest rate, there may be other fees involved, which may make your purchase expensive.
-Pay attention to late fees and service fees to see what your true cost of borrowing may be.
+Pay attention to late fees and service fees to the true cost of borrowing using a BNPL loan.

 Pay On Time

 Once you finance your purchase, it’s crucial to pay the installments on time.
-Most lenders will have a steep late payment fee, which you can avoid by paying on time.
+Most lenders charge a fee for late payments, which you can avoid by paying on time.
 Whenever possible, opt for Autopay so the installment will be automatically debited from your bank account.

 Avoid Unnecessary Purchases

-It’s always a good practice to only purchase what you truly need, regardless of how you’re paying for it.
-This is especially true when it comes to the use of BNPL.
 Think about whether you truly need to purchase something and always have a plan in place to repay it.
 If you can, wait until you’ve saved enough money to pay for the purchase upfront.
+Look for sales and shop multiple vendors to find the most competitive pricing that matches a quality product.

 The Bottom Line on Buy Now, Pay Later

-BNPL can help you make purchases immediately and pay for them later, without interest in many cases.
-But if you’re considering financing a purchase with this option, be sure that you fully understand buy now, pay later risks.
+BNPL can help you make purchases immediately and pay for them later, in many cases, without interest.
+But if you’re considering financing a purchase with this option, be sure that you fully understand all buy now, pay later risks.

 Brad Reichert, founder and managing director of Reichert Asset Management LLC, cautions against BNPL as a consumer option.
 “It’s clear to see that BNPL payment options have been gaining in popularity tremendously in recent years,” says Reichert.
 “However, many Americans who have used BNPL have immediately regretted their decision, saying they wished they had not signed up for the plan,” Reichert adds.

-Read the terms and conditions and ensure you’ll be able to make the payments on time.
-Weigh the pros and cons of this option against personal loans and credit cards to ensure you’re making the right decision with your money management.
+Read the terms and conditions from BNPL providers and ensure you’re able to make payments on time.
+Weigh the pros and cons of this option against personal loans and credit cards to guarantee you’re making the right decision and planning the best money management.